kmyk-jikka/Jikka/docs/language.md

 The behavior is undefined when a variable without value (i.e. in `None`) is used as an argument of a function call or an operation.
 However, if possible, the compiler should detect it and stop as a compiler error.

+### iterators

+For any type `T`, `Iterator[T]` is the special type represents the set of iterator objects of values in `T`.
+This is not immutable, so used only as a types of builtin functions.
+You cannot make a variable which has the iterator type.

+TODO: should we allow iterators which have the infinite length?

 ## Standard Library